 The Board of Pensions annually tabulates the median and average effective salary information reported to it for ministers of the Word and Sacrament who are serving U.S. congregations.
 The median salary is generally considered more representative than the average salary because it is less affected by very high or very low salaries.
 The annual Salary Study is available on pensions.org.

 The Board of Pensions bills employers for dues and for other costs of coverage their employees receive through the Benefits Plan.
 The Board bills individuals for medical continuation and Medicare Supplement Plan coverage directly.
 Retiree coverage costs are deducted from pension payments, if sufficient funds are available; costs over funds available are billed directly to the retiree.

 Employers are responsible for the timely payment of dues and the costs of any other coverage for employees.
 If employers require employees to pay some or all of the cost of coverage, where applicable, employers are responsible for communicating and collecting any employee contributions, generally through payroll deductions.
 Regardless of any employee contributions, employers are responsibility for remitting the full amount of the monthly invoice to the Board.

 If employers (or individuals in the case of medical continuation and Medicare Supplement) do not submit payment to the Board in a timely manner, it may result in an interruption of benefits until full payment or a payment plan agreement is made.

 An interest charge is applied each month for invoices not paid in full by the payment deadline.
 If an employer is delinquent, the Board of Pensions

 - sends several communications to the organization;

-- copies the clerk of session, the executive presbyter, and other relevant presbytery representatives, if the employing organization is a church;
+- copies the Clerk of Session, the Executive Presbyter, and other relevant presbytery representatives, if the employer is a church;

-- informs all affected members at the employing organization that such delinquency puts their benefits at risk.
+- informs all affected employees that such delinquency puts their benefits at risk.